The radiation field on product cones: Conic geometry

 The quarter-sphere $\sphere^{2}_{++}$ is a manifold with corners and has two boundary hypersurfaces defined by the boundary defining functions $z_{2}$ and $z_{3}$.
 We let $\cf$ (or the \emph{conic face}) be the hypersurface defined by the function

 and we let $\mf$ (or the \emph{main face}) be the face defined by

-Having defined the smooth structure on this compactification, it is often convenient to work with other equivalent boundary defining functions in different regions.
-We define regions I, II, and III (the shaded regions in Figure~\ref{fig:regions}) as follows: We let region I denote a fixed neighborhood in $\sphere^{2}_{++}$ bounded away from $\mf$; region II is a neighborhood bounded away from $\cf$; finally, region III is a neighborhood of the corner $\cf\cap \mf$.
-For concreteness, we can take region I to be given by $|t|, r\leq 10$, region II to be $r \geq 2, r \geq |t|/2$, and region III to be $|t| \geq 2, |t| \geq r/2$.
+The boundary hypersurface $\mf$ plays an outsized role in the manuscript and is often referred to as $X$ when considered on its own.

-We now describe several convenient coordinate systems valid in different regions.
-For notational convenience, we will always use $\rho$ to denote a defining function for $\mf$ and $x$ to denote a defining function for $\cf$.
-In region I (where we are bounded away from $\mf$), it is convenient to take $x = r$, while in region II (where we are bounded away from $\cf$), we can take $\rho = 1/r$.
-Finally, in region III (which is the source of most of the new technical work in this document), it is often convenient to take $\rho = 1/t$ and $x = r/t$. \emph{Because polyhomogeneity is independent of the choice of (equivalent) boundary defining function, we typically use whichever boundary defining functions are most convenient at the time.}
+Having defined the smooth structure of this compactification, it is often convenient to work with other equivalent boundary defining functions in different regions.
+We define regions I, II, and III (the shaded regions in Figure~\ref{fig:regions}) as follows: We let region I denote a fixed neighborhood in $\sphere^{2}_{++}$ bounded away from $\mf$; region II is a neighborhood of $\mf$ bounded away from $\cf$; finally, region III is a neighborhood of the corners $\mf\cap \cf$.
+For concreteness, we can take region I to be given by $\{\abs{t}, r \leq 10\}$, region II to be $\{ r \geq 2, r \geq \abs{t}/2\}$, and region III to be $\{ \abs{t} \geq 2, \abs{t}\geq r/2\}$.
+Note that region III has two connected components; we typically work with only one component at a time.

-As another way of understanding the smooth structure of the compactification, we also introduce ``almost global'' coordinates that are valid away from $t=r=0$.
-We introduce $\rho \in [0,1)$ and $\theta \in [0,\pi]$ defined by
+In defining the Mellin transform below, it is useful to have a fixed boundary defining function for $\mf$.
+For this purpose, we let $\rho$ denote a defining function for $\mf$ that is equal to $\frac{1}{t}$ for $t/r > 1/2$ and equal to $\frac{1}{-t}$ for $t/r < -1/2$.

-One can then take $x = \sin \theta$ as the defining function for $\cf$.
-In these ``almost global'' coordinates the metric $g$ takes the form
+We now describe several convenient boundary defining functions valid in the different regions.
+For notational convenience, we always use $\rho$ (or $\rhot$) to denote a defining function for $\mf$ and $x$ to denote a defining function for $\cf$.
+In region I, (where we are bounded away from $\mf$), it is convenient to take $x=r$, while in region II (where we are bounded away from $\cf$), we can take $\rhot = 1/r$.
+Finally, in region III (the source of most of the new technical work in this manuscript), it is typically convenient to take $\rho = \pm 1/t$ and $x = r / \abs{t}$. \emph{Because polyhomogeneity is independent of the choice of equivalent boundary defining functions, one can typically use whichever boundary defining functions are most convenient at the time.}